Sushruti/Sushruti_Santhanakrishnan-Portfolio/critique-by-design.md

 ## Step five: build the solution

 Like I had mentioned in my critique of the original data, I chose to map the pizza joints around NYC by the price.
 I feel like this is a much better way o give people - studets, working class, tourists, a better sense of where you can get cheap pizza.
+The map also specifices the name of the Pizza joint, but not its address.

 <div class='tableauPlaceholder' id='viz1739715676841' style='position: relative'>
   <noscript>